Background pattern

 • Temporary loss of vision, eye inflammation

-• Abnormally fast heart rate, irregular heart rhythm with life-threatening risk including heart stoppage, alteration of heart rhythm (denominated "prolongation of the QT interval", observed in the ECG, graphical representation of heart electrical activity)
+• Abnormally fast heart rate, life-threatening irregular heartbeat, including cardiac arrest, alteration of heart rhythm (known as "prolongation of the QT interval", observed in the ECG, a graphical representation of the heart's electrical activity)

 • Difficulty breathing or wheezing (bronchospasm)